Engoo Blog Online Tutoring

 When It’s Unclear

-However, sometimes a student’s attitude towards humor is unclear from their self-introduction.
-Some students seem serious, but are actually just tense and nervous.
+Sometimes a student’s attitude towards humor is unclear from their self-introduction.

 You can try something similar.
 Maybe you’ll get a few giggles, maybe not.
 But at least you'll know how to proceed for the rest of the lesson.